jqdsouza/jqdsouza/README.md

 ## About me

-Locked in building [Asymptote]([https://www.doppel.com/](https://github.com/Asymptote-Labs/)), the trust & security layer for agentic coding
+- Locked in building [Asymptote](https://asymptotelabs.ai/), the trust & security layer for agentic coding.
+Reach out if you want build together!